 A suspended theatrical truss with mounted spotlights spans the length of the tunnel to provide gallery-quality lighting to the art.
 Linear RGBW uplights sit on top of the truss to illuminate the arched ceiling with a wash of white light, and with colour-changing capabilities they offer a flexible range of coloured effects for different events.
-Luminaires positioned at the base of the arches, above the tunnel’s retail units, emphasise the curved architecture for some accent.
+Tucked away within the tunnel are a series of retail units, each framed by an archway.
+Luminaires have been positioned at the base of every arch to emphasise the curved architecture.

 Working closely with Secure by Design we made sure that the light fittings used can – where practical – withstand a dose of spray paint: for example, a secondary glass lens has been used within the spotlights and can be easily removed and cleaned, without interfering with the light in the space.